Cedric Alexander: Independent circuit (2025–present)

 On May 9, 2025, Alexander made his first post-WWE appearance for House of Glory (HOG) at their event Waging War, where he unsuccessfully challenged Mike Santana for the HOG Heavyweight Championship.
 On May 18, Alexander made his debut for Deadlock Pro-Wrestling (DPW) at Limit Break, where he defeated Andrew Everett.
 On June 13, Alexander made his debut for DEFY Wrestling at Vortex, where he defeated Starboy Charlie.
 On July 13 at DPW Tag Festival, Cedric challenged LaBron Kozone for his DPW National Title but he was unsuccessful to defeat LaBron.

 Total Nonstop Action Wrestling (2025–present)

 Alexander made his Total Nonstop Action Wrestling (TNA) debut on the June 20 episode of Impact!, saving Order 4 (Jason Hotch, John Skyler, and Tasha Steelz) from an attack by Mustafa Ali.
 On the July 10 episode of Impact!, Alexander made his TNA in-ring debut, teaming with Hotch and Skyler to defeat AJZ, Steve Gibki, and Tony Vincita.
 On July 20 at Slammiversary, Alexander was defeated by Ali after interference from Order 4.
 On August 15 at Emergence, Alexander failed to win the TNA X Division Championship from Leon Slater.
-On October 12 at Bound for Glory, Alexander competed in the 22-person Intergender Call Your Shot Gauntlet match, eliminating Trey Miguel before being eliminated by Eric Young.
+On October 12 at Bound for Glory, Alexander competed in the 22-person Intergender Call Your Shot Gauntlet match, eliminating Trey Miguel before being eliminated by Eric Young. on Turning Point, Alexander and The Hardys (Jeff Hardy and Matt Hardy) lost to Order 4 (Mustafa Ali, John Skyler, and Jason Hotch).
+At Final Resolution, Alexander defeated Eric Young on the preshow.
+On the December 11 episode of Impact, Alexander defeated BDE, Dezmond Xavier, Jake Something, Jason Hotch and Ryan Nemeth in a Six-Way match to determine the number one contender for the TNA X Division Championship.

+On the January 22, 2026 episode of Impact!, Alexander and Bear Bronson were introduced as the newest members of The System, while the stable also attacked Moose and JDC, turning heel, and kicking them out of the group.
+On the May 14 episode of Thursday Night Impact!, Alexander ended Slater's record-tying 298-day reign to win the TNA X Division Championship after defeating him 2–1 in a 2-out-of-3 falls match.

+At Slammiversary, Alexander defeated Amazing Red, Fabian Aichner, Frankie Kazarian, KC Navarro, Leon Slater and Mr. Elegance in an Ultimate X match to retain the title.
+On the July 16 episode of Thursday Night Impact!, Alexander defeated Fabian Aichner to retain the title.
+On August 23 at Lockdown, Alexander lost the title back to Slater in a Last Man Standing Steel Cage match.